jaruserickson/ytmusic/README.md

 - animate.css
 - Google material design icons

-*created with :purple_heart: on a tuesday in january*
+*hacked together with :purple_heart: on a tuesday in january*